learn-co-curriculum/plotly-lab/README.md

 # {'x': [1, 3, 2], 'y': [1, 2, 5]}
 ```

-So `build_trace` that takes in a list of datapoints as arguments and returns a dictionary with a key of `x` that points to a list of x values, and a key of `y` that points to a list of y values.
+So `build_trace` that takes in a list of data points as arguments and returns a dictionary with a key of `x` that points to a list of x values, and a key of `y` that points to a list of y values.

 ```python